AussieSeaweed/aussieseaweed/README.md

 - [MCP23S17](https://github.com/blueskysolarracing/mcp23s17): A Python driver for Microchip Technology MCP23S17 16-Bit I/O Expander with Serial Interface
 - [NHD-C12864A1Z-FSW-FBW-HTT](https://github.com/blueskysolarracing/nhd-c12864a1z-fsw-fbw-htt): A Python driver for Newhaven Display Intl NHD-C12864A1Z-FSW-FBW-HTT COG (Chip-On-Glass) Liquid Crystal Display Module
 - [Borealis](https://github.com/blueskysolarracing/borealis): Blue Sky Solar Racing's Gen11 vehicle compute platform

-One of my primary interests is poker.
-I served as the **President** of **University of Toronto Poker Club** (2020 - 2023) and **Director** of **University of Toronto Computer Poker Research Group** (2023 - present), I exclusively developed or led the development of various open-source software projects related to poker, some of which have established widespread use in the computer poker community as the de-facto software solution.
-Their usages range from poker game simulation, hand evaluation, table management, to tournament management.
-Our online poker game platform LibrePoker, is used by the **University of Toronto Poker Club** to host various online events.

 **Poker**